orionnelson/tensor-jukebox/README.md

 # tensor-jukebox
 A Jukebox that guesses the music you might want to play based on age and accent.

+The Idea Behind Tensor Jukebox is is to be able better predict what music a person will be more likely to choose based on their age gender accent race and emotion.

+Accent Detection in Machine Learning models is a newer concept so this project will consist of learning Tensorflow and then eventually working to reverse engineer the submissions for INTERSPEECH AESRC 2020 Challenge.

 ```A Python3 Project ```